There’s nothing like picking peach leaves in an orchard in absolute silence.

 And that’s okay.

-I’ve only known about aphantasia for a little over half a year at this point, so it’s been difficult coming to terms with it.
+I’ve only known about aphantasia for a little over half a year, so it’s been difficult to come to terms with it.

-If you struggle with any of these things, or other things I haven’t mentioned, and you have aphantasia, just know that it isn’t your fault.
+If you struggle with any of these things or other things I haven’t mentioned, and you have aphantasia, know that it isn’t your fault.

-It can be hard believing that at first, especially when you’ve been fed over time that “something is wrong with you”.
+It can be hard to believe that at first, especially when you’ve been fed over time that “something is wrong with you.”

 I know I have.

-Especially when those things are often normalized in culture, and you seem to be the only one that just doesn’t get it, or there’s something invisible holding you back.
+Especially when those things are often normalized in culture, and you seem to be the only one who just doesn’t get it, or something invisible is holding you back.

-It is okay to feel bitter, to be angry, but don’t let that take over you completely, either.
+It is okay to feel bitter and angry but don’t let that take over you completely.

-I told a coworker that I couldn’t visualize images or sounds, as he claimed he had music playing in his head at all times.
-That lead to a thirty minute conversation about mindfulness, one that I personally don’t think I need.
-I need the opposite of mindfulness, something that will turn my brain on completely.
+I told a coworker that I couldn’t visualize images or sounds, as he claimed he always had music playing in his head.
+That led to a thirty-minute conversation about mindfulness, one that I personally don’t think I need.
+I need the opposite of mindfulness, which will completely turn my brain on.

 And that’s okay.
 Them not getting it doesn’t mean your aphantasia is any less real.
-It’s a hard concept to wrap your head around, but also makes for some great icebreakers.
+It’s a complex concept to wrap your head around, but it also makes for some great icebreakers.

-In the meantime, though, I’m going to continue picking peach leaves in silence.
+In the meantime, though, I will continue picking peach leaves in silence.